Transportation in New York City: Environmental and social issues

-New York City's uniquely high rate of public transit use makes it one of the most energy-efficient cities in the United States.
+New York City's high rate of public transit use makes it one of the most energy-efficient cities in the United States.
 Gasoline consumption in the city today is at the rate of the national average in the 1920s.
 New York City's high rate of transit use saved 1.8 e9USgal of oil in 2006 and $4.6 billion in gasoline costs.
 New York saves half of all the oil saved by transit nationwide.

 The reduction in oil consumption meant 11.8 million metric tons of carbon dioxide was kept out of the air.
 The New York City metro area was ranked by the Brookings Institution as the U.S. metro area with the lowest per-capita transportation-related carbon footprint and as the fourth lowest overall per-capita carbon footprint in 2005 among the 100 largest metro areas of the United States, outranked only by Honolulu, Los Angeles and Portland.

 The city's transportation system, and the population density it makes possible, also have other effects.
 Scientists at Columbia University examined data from 13,102 adults in the city's five boroughs and identified correlations between New York's built environment and public health.
 New Yorkers residing in densely populated, pedestrian-friendly areas have significantly lower body mass index (BMI) levels compared to other New Yorkers.
 Three characteristics of the city environment—living in areas with mixed residential and commercial uses, living near bus and subway stops and living in population-dense areas—were found to be inversely associated with BMI levels.

 Despite the energy efficiency that results from high transit use, the city's streets are generally seen as being dangerous to pedestrians and cyclists.
 As of 2019, there are on average 225,000 crashes, 61,000 injuries, and 200+ deaths due to automobiles every year in New York City.
 Approximately 75% of city street space is devoted to moving cars and trucks at speed and parking these vehicles, while the other 25% of the street is left for pedestrians, bikes, and store fronts.